-SCE can reasonably tender a draft and the second of The draft GIA should be executed and/or filed at FERC no later than and will include the earliest ISD and COD as identified in Table L.1.
+SCE can reasonably tender a draft GIA by Exercise.
+The draft GIA should be executed and/or filed at FERC no later than exercise and will include the earliest ISD and COD as identified in Table L.1.

-The ISO will perform its and TPD allocation11 (due Any changes in scope, cost, or schedule requirements that come out of ISO's Annual Reassessment and if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA (if already executed).
+The ISO will perform its Annual Reassessment and the and TPD allocation and the and the allocation is scope, cost, or schedule requirements that come out of ISO's Annual Reassessment and the TPD Allocation will be reflected in a test Reassessment Report, if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA (if already executed).